Training Outcomes Within Your Budget!

 The Creative Writing Process

-Creating a compelling piece of Creative Writing is a journey that involves a series of steps, each contributing to the evolution of your story.
-Whether you're crafting a short story, a novel, or a poem, here's a breakdown of the Creative Writing process in eight essential steps:
+Creating a compelling piece of Creative Writing is a journey that involves numerous steps, each contributing to the evolution of your story.
+Whether you're Writing a Short Story, a novel, or a poem, here's a breakdown of the Creative Writing process in eight essential steps:

 The process begins with a moment of inspiration—a fleeting thought, an intriguing image, or a powerful emotion.
 Inspiration can strike anywhere—nature, experiences, dreams, or simple observation.